Idiom Examples That Break the Grammar Mold

 Editors and clients sometimes quail at the sight of idiomatic phrases.
 If someone asks you to cool it with the old saws, you’ll probably want to listen up.
 Idiom examples can throw readers for a loop if they aren’t familiar with the sayings you’re using.
 Going nuts with figurative speech can also have a variety of other effects: distracting readers from what you’re trying to convey, making you sound uneducated, or, perish the thought, pushing you over into the realm of poetry.

 On the other hand, you should probably take any grammar-based criticisms with a grain of salt.
-Look through the idiom examples I use in this article and you’ll see that they’re all, by definition, irregular.
+Look through the idiom examples I use at the bottom of this article and you’ll see that they’re all, by definition, irregular.

 Should idioms follow grammar rules?
 No, idioms do not need to follow standard grammar.
 Specifically, a literal reading of your sentence does not have to follow the rules.